Dhruvbam/Operating-Systems/README.md

 # Operating Systems
 ![Image](https://github.com/Dhruvbam/Operating-Systems/blob/main/Images/ass3.jpg)

-## About
-This repository contains four project completed as part of the Operating Systems course.
-The assignments cover operating system concepts such as Bash scripting, API communication, multithreading, process scheduling, and system synchronization.
-The final project involves creating a scheduler for an elevator operating system, providing a comprehensive understanding of key OS principles.
+This covers a series of advanced projects from the Operating Systems course, that span across process scheduling, API communication, multithreading, and the development of an Elevator Operating System scheduler.
+Each project, developed in C/C++, explores a distinctive area of OS design like implementing Round Robin and Priority CPU Scheduling, developing robust multithreading and synchronization mechanisms and building a simulated environment for resource allocation.
+Together, these projects reflect a deep understanding of how modern operating systems function and demonstrate strong skills in problem-solving, system analysis, and implementation.

 ## Assignments Overview